 Blog

-The Woman Who Tried to Cancel Mother’s Day It’s Mother’s Day week (Sunday,
+The Woman Who Tried to Cancel Mother's Day: Small Town Romance Books with

 It’s Mother’s Day week (Sunday, May 10), which means flowers, brunch reservations, and a guilt-induced rush on greeting cards.
 But here’s a story I bet you didn’t know.
 The woman who fought to make Mother’s Day a national holiday spent the rest of her life trying to destroy it.